edadma/oql/README.md

 ### Query Language

 The query language is inspired by GraphQL.
-Exactly the data that is needed is requested, so as to avoiding circularity.
+Exactly the data that is needed is requested, so as to avoid circularity.

 #### Syntax